cultureamp/kaizen-design-system/packages/generator/README.md

 Q: I get an error when I run `yo` in a terminal
 A: Yarn bin might not be added to your PATH.
 Add this to `~/.bash_profile` (or your equivalent): `export PATH="$PATH:$(yarn global bin)"`

-Q: asdf is complaining about things
+Q: I use asdf and I still get the following error `command not found: yo`
-A: `asdf reshim nodejs`
+A: Try `asdf reshim`